memsql/singlestore-spark-connector/README.md

 conf.set("spark.datasource.singlestore.password", "eyJhbGci.eyJzdWIiOiIxMjM0NTY3.masHf")
 ```

-> note: To authenticate your connection to the SingleStoreDB cluster using the SingleStore Spark connector with a JWT,
+> note: To authenticate your connection to the SingleStoreDB cluster using the SingleStoreDB Spark connector with a JWT,
 > the SingleStoreDB user must connect via SSL and use a JWT for authentication.
 >
 > See [Create a JWT User](https://docs.singlestore.com/managed-service/en/security/authentication/authenticate-via-jwt.html#create-a-jwt-user-751086) for more information.